Mars News, Mars Search, and Mars Links ( Aerospace - Astronomy - Mars )

 Science instruments MRO carries include CRISM, a spectrometer to identify surface minerals, MCS, a radiometer to examine the atmosphere, and SHARAD sounding radar to search for water ice over one meter below the surface, and more.

-Timeline: MRO is scheduled to conduct its science ops until Nov., 2008.
-MRO will also be used to relay data from Mars surface probes until at least 2010, and possibly as late as 2015.
+MRO was scheduled to conclude its science ops in Nov 2008, but the period was extended, and science ops are still underway.
+MRO might also be used to relay data from Mars surface probes until as late as 2015.

 Mars Images